AyoubSelmi/Employee-Data-Pipeline/README.md

    2. Load transformed data into BigQuery: add BigQuery as a data sink when building the pipeline and configure it with project id, BigQuery dataset id, and target table name.
    3. Deploy the pipeline and run it.

-### 4. Build the Dashboard in Looker
+### 4. Build the Dashboard in Looker Studio
-   - **Description**: Create a web-based dashboard in Looker to visualize the employee data securely.
+   - **Description**: Create a web-based dashboard in Looker Studio to visualize the employee data securely.
 The dashboard includes metrics that provide insights while ensuring sensitive data remains masked.
    - **Screenshot**: ![Transformations Screenshot](images/looker.png)

 ### 6. Orchestration with Cloud Composer